Abdülmecid II: Caliphate

 As Caliph Abdulmejid was unhappy about the transfer of certain responsibilities from Istanbul to Ankara; for instance, he was angry about the relocation of a military band unit.
+He wanted his title to make him a head of state instead of president Mustafa Kemal Pasha.
 He soon requested a raise in his allowance, making his position a political issue.
 He received support from the conservatives in the parliament, and in December 1923, an open letter authored by the Aga Khan and Ameer Ali was published in the press requesting support for the Caliphate, else an Islamic world without a Caliphate would create discord.
 Prime Minister İsmet İnönü did not have a chance to review the petition before its publication in the newspapers and the government attacked Abdulmejid's supporters as promoting foreign interests.
 Kemalist propaganda used the fact that he occupied the infamous Yıldız Palace in Istanbul, and he was subsequently portrayed as having unjustly claimed it for himself.

 In the last session of the budget negotiations on 3 March 1924, Urfa Deputy Sheikh Saffet Efendi and his 53 peers demanded the abolition of the caliphate, arguing it was not necessary any more.
 This was approved by majority of the votes and Law 431 was established.
 With the same law, it was decided to expel all members of the Ottoman family, and confiscate their property.
 Princesses were allowed 10 days to leave the country, princes 24 hours, and Abdulmejid was informed he was to leave immediately.
 For the second time, he had to deal with his residence being cordoned and communications cut by the government.
 When he was informed of the decision he said the following: "I am not a traitor.
 I will not leave here even if I die.
 How can they forcibly remove me from these lands that my ancestor Fatih conquered?"

 Mustafa Kemal Atatürk, however, offered the caliphate to Ahmed Sharif as-Senussi, on the condition that he reside outside Turkey; Senussi declined the offer and confirmed his support for Abdulmejid.
-He was succeeded by Hussein bin Ali in the Arab world, with the support of his cousin, Mehmed VI but that attempt ended fast as well.
+He was succeeded by Hussein bin Ali in the Arab world, with the support of his cousin, Mehmed VI but that attempt ended soon after with the Saudi conquest of Hejaz.